chingu-voyages/soloproject-tier1-website-template/README.md

 For this project you must use Native (Vanilla/Plain) HTML5, CSS, and JavaScript for this project.
 You are encouraged to use CSS-Grid, Flexbox, Media Queries, a naming system like BEM, semantic HTML tags, or other modern techniques!
 You may not use frameworks or libraries such as Bootstrap.

+General instructions for all Pre-Work Projects are located in the Chingu Voyage Handbook (URL posted in the `#prework-community-news channel` on Discord).
 For detailed requirements checkout the ZenHub Board that is part of this repo.

 Good Luck!!!